File System

 void* state;

 If you are familiar with object-oriented programming, you may consider inode_store as an interface (aka. template), and a file system as a class with a local variable and four methods implementing this interface.
-This explains the self argument of the interface functions, so a file system could access its in-memory state with self->state.
-In C, self simply holds 4 bytes as the address of the 20-byte struct inode_store.
+This explains the self argument of the interface functions, so a file system can access its in-memory state using self->state.
+In C, self holds 4 bytes as the address of the 20-byte struct inode_store.

-// Variable block holds 512 bytes in the memory
+// This block variable holds 512 bytes in the memory.

 block_t block;

-We now explain a simple file system in library/file/file0.c which implements the inode store interface.
-We start with function mydisk_init.
+We now explain a simple file system in library/file/file0.c which implements the inode store interface inode_intf.
+We start with the mydisk_init function.

 inode_intf mydisk_init(inode_intf below, uint below_ino) {